Preventive Care

 Teeth should be brushed thoroughly twice a day (morning and night) or as directed by a dentist or physician.
 Children’s brushing should be supervised to ensure that they use the appropriate amount of toothpaste.

 Fluoride rinses/mouthwashes are not recommended until at least age 6, or when your child can safely swish and spit the rinse, so as not to ingest the fluoride rinse.
+Our team typically applies a professional fluoride treatment at child’s twice-yearly preventative dental checkups at our Brookfield office.

 Dental Radiographs (X-Rays)